San Marcial Geology and Mineralization

 • 28–26 Ma volcanic phase.

-• The silver exploration targets are hosted along a NW-trending crustal fault dipping 60° NE, extending 1.5 km in length and nearly 600 m down dip.
+• The silver exploration targets are hosted along a NW-SE trending crustal fault dipping 60° NE, extending 1.5 km in strike length and nearly 600 m down dip.

 Mineralization Styles at San Marcial

-The San Marcial resource hosts a series of high-grade silver hydrothermal breccias, indicating the system remains open at depth.
+The San Marcial resource hosts a multi-phase system of high-grade silver hydrothermal breccias, indicating that the system remains open at depth.

 Three main phases of breccia mineralization:

-1. Tectonic breccia at the fault hanging wall, with hematite-rich matrix.
+1. Tectonic breccia - along the fault hanging wall, with hematite-rich matrix.

-2. Ore breccia filling stage, containing the highest silver grades at the center of the structure.
+2. Ore breccia filling stage - containing the highest silver grades at the centre of the structure.

-• Disseminated acanthite in calcite cement from a boiling event.
+• Disseminated acanthite-argentite in calcite cement from a boiling event.

 • Thin calcite veins running parallel to the breccia.